 I have a whole page about visual perception resources you can use with older kids.

-And a review of Kaleidograph, explaining how to use it to develop visual perception and planning skills.
+And a review of Kaleidograph, explaining how it can be used to help develop visual perception and planning skills.

 The Thingy Flip is an awesome toy/game that has been developed to improve eye-hand coordination skills.
 It can also help improve focus and concentration, and can have a great impact on your child's cricket, baseball, tennis or softball skills.